luiscarlosgph/list-of-surgical-tool-datasets/README.md

 Description
 -----------
 List of surgical tool datasets organised by task.
 A list of data repositories is also displayed at the bottom.
+Please open an issue if you see a relevant open dataset which is missing or if you find inacurate information.

 Tool classification
 -------------------